The author is a guitarist and bassist with over 35 years of experience as a musician.

 Once you dig into the Schecter catalog your head might start spinning with choices.
 There are bunches of guitars that look similar, have similar specs, but some subtle differences that matter.

-In this review we’ll take a look at the Schecter C-1 Classic, the Hellraiser C-1 and the Omen 6.
+In this review, we’ll take a look at the Schecter C-1 Platinum, the Hellraiser C-1, and the Omen 6.
 These are three of my favorite guitars in Schecter’s lineup and each for a different reason.

-- The C-1 Classic is a gorgeous guitar, with a sound that matches its looks.
-As its name suggests, this is classy instrument with the same vibe you’d expect in a high-level Gibson or PRS.
+- The C-1 Platinum is a gorgeous guitar, with a sound that matches its looks.
+As its name suggests, this is a classy instrument with the same vibe you’d expect in a high-level Gibson or PRS.

 - The Hellraiser takes the C-1 design and turns it to the dark side.
 This is an instrument made for metal, with pickups and hardware to match.

 - The Omen 6 is a good-looking, good-sounding guitar for a very affordable price.
-If you like what you see in the C-1 Classic or Hellrasier but don’t quite have the cash, this is the way to go.
+If you like what you see in the C-1 Platinum or Hellraiser but don’t quite have the cash, this is the way to go.

 No matter which you pick you’ll be getting an amazing guitar.
 Schecter is among the best guitar brands in the world, and I have found that their guitars always deliver a little more than I expect.